The library has got a collection 37052 volumes consisting of 12408 titles in different domains of Science and Technology.

 Total Number of Video Courses- 291

 JEC Library Digital Repository has been developed with the help of open source software, DSpace(version 1.7.0), in order to collect, preserve and make accessible the scholarly and professional literature.
 Currently it can be accessed through http://188.8.131.52/xmlui

 - All staff members and students are members of the library

 - Use of library is normally restricted to its members only.
-Others have to produce written permission from the Principle to use the library facilities.
+Others have to produce written permission from the Principal to use the library facilities.

 - The library will be open from 9.00 am to 7.30 pm on all days (Monday-Friday).
 On Saturdays and during vacation the working time is up to 5.00pm only.

 - Issue time is from 9.00am to 6.00pm.
 Issue will not be done during class timings.

 - Every student shall enter his/her name and class in the register kept at the entrance for the purpose.